-Buying and implementing an EHR is one of the biggest decision a practice will ever make.
-EHRs can have both positive and negative impact on the operations of a practice, depending on the qualifications of the vendor and the methods of implementing the system.
+Buying and implementing an EHR is one of the biggest decisions a practice will ever make.
+EHRs can have both positive and negative impacts on the operations of a practice, depending on the qualifications of the vendor and the methods of implementing the system.
 Further, not all failures are caused by vendors.
-Some practices find it difficult to implement change; other’s just have buyer’s remorse and regret their decision to purchase EHR.
+Some practices find it difficult to implement change; others just have buyer’s remorse and regret their decision to purchase an EHR.
 It can also be difficult to adjust to an EHR when the system does not meet the unique needs and requirements of the practice.

 Why do EHRs fail?

 To understand why some EHRs fail is first to determine if the solution was even capable or qualified to meet the requirements in the first place.
 This answer is sometimes difficult to accept after the fact, especially if the system did not perform as promised.
-To ignore a failing EHR or delay taking action can have several unintentional consequences.
-Some of the concerns are:
+To ignore a failing EHR or delay taking action can have several unintentional consequences, such as: